coriolinus/num-runtime-fmt/README.md

   formatting macros with their own syntax, but which appear to be somewhat less powerful than those of the stdlib.

-## Format Reference
+## Format String Reference

-The formatters in this crate implement a superset of features available in the format macros provided by `std::fmt`.
+The formatters in this crate implement a near superset of features available in the format macros provided by `std::fmt`.
 However, they are exclusively concerned with formatting a single numeric value.
 Therefore, the specification language is somewhat truncated: it omits both braces and the colon which precedes the format